Data Sharing with Endogenous Choices over Differential Privacy Levels: Model

 We can formalize the relationship between our two notions of stability as follows:

-\begin{claim} Given $(\vec c, \sigma^2)$ and $\alpha \in [-1, 1]$, any $S \subseteq [n]$ which is a Nash equilibrium coalition must also be a robust equilibrium coalition. \end{claim} The above relationship is consequential as many properties of the equilibria established under the Nash definition immediately extend to the robust definition.
+\begin{claim} Given $(\vec c, \sigma^2)$ and $\alpha \in [-1, 1]$, any $S \subseteq [n]$ which is a Nash-stable coalition must also be a robust-stable coalition. \end{claim} The above relationship is consequential as many properties of the equilibria established under the Nash definition immediately extend to the robust definition.

+\begin{remark} Note that beyond the two notions of stability we are using, there are several other possible ways to think of stability in the context of coalitions.
+For example, \emph{individual stability} requires that the entry of a new player is vetoed if any existing player in the coalition risks facing a higher burden than the existing arrangement.
+Similarly, there are other notions of stability studied in the cooperative game theory literature like \textit{core stability}~\citep{gillies1953some,shapley1965balanced,aumann1961core} where the arrangement needs to be stable against any subset of current participants jointly breaking out and forming their own coalition.

+However, we argue that our main insights are not driven by the specific choice of notion of stability.
+In fact, we will show subsequently that the major cause of inefficiency in the fully decentralized setting is due to players choosing their individual $\epsilon$'s sub-optimally; this is evidenced by the fact that partial decentralization (Section~\ref{sec:partial-def}), where all agents must use a single, externally imposed $\epsilon$, recovers the social cost and estimator variance of the fully centralized baseline mechanism (Section~\ref{sec:baseline-def}).
+We also show that players' choices of privacy levels under full decentralization are completely unaffected by the definition of stability, and differ in order from those chosen by the designer in the partially decentralized (Section~\ref{sec:partial}) or fully centralized settings (Section~\ref{sec:baseline}). \end{remark}